Snowmobiling Ice Is Never 100% Safe, So Don’t be Fooled…

 Need some of my expert advice for snowmobiling ice on your snowmobile tour or snowmobile vacation?
-Anyone who snowmobiles in Ontario will likely encounter ice at some time.
+Anyone who snowmobiles will likely encounter ice at some time.
 Crashing suddenly through into frigid water is a scary thought.
 Equally frightening are prevalent myths that make too many of us complacent about the risks of ice travel.
 If you reassure yourself with any one of these fallacies, you’re asking for trouble.

 Snowmobiling Ice – “I’ve Lived Here All My Life”

 So that makes it a good place to die prematurely?
 Familiarity breeds contempt.
 For instance, three young adults drown in one tragic incident several year ago.
 They were raised in the area, travelling that lake hundreds of times, as recently as earlier that week, and had done some ice fishing too.
 But a different combination of elements opened water around an abnormal pressure crack and much to the shock of everyone, it was game over.

 Snowmobiling Ice – “I Know This Lake Like The Back of My Hand”

 My own cottage is on a small lake where you can’t lose sight of shore.
 One night, I took some guests out for a short tour.
 Blowing snow began, disorienting me.
 After a brief panic, I found the shore and followed it home.
 We were lucky that night, but the disaster potential was that the others would have followed their lost leader anywhere.
 You can never be too sure.